Know Your Options! All About Challenge Coin Plating Options

 Polished gold coins have a regal and prestigious approach, while shiny silver coins shimmer.
 Copper coins are also great when polished, as the reddish hue shines through for a unique appearance while presenting textured effects and designs beautifully.

 Antique plating is an excellent option for a classic look.
-This plating option provides a timeless and time-worn appearance and is another popular option.
+Another popular choice, this plating option provides a timeless and time-worn appearance..
 Antique plating provides dark color in the recessed areas of the coin, contributing an elegant allure for almost any design.

-With all of the custom options to choose from, including selecting a plating style, designing a coin be daunting.
+With all of the custom options to choose from, including selecting a plating style, designing a coin might seem daunting.
 We make it easy, and we know what it takes to create a well-designed challenge coin.
-At ChallengeCoins4Less.com, we have over fifteen years of experience creating custom coins and an incredible team of artists.
+At ChallengeCoins4Less.com, we have more than fifteen years of experience creating custom coins and an incredible team of artists.

 Are you ready to get started with your order?
 We can help!
 Just fill out our free quote form or email us.
 We’d be happy to help.